 They are then tasked with developing a robust commercialization plan for both product and venture.
 The plan is developed in the context of one of three scenarios: creating a technology startup from scratch, leveraging the invention to help an existing 3-year-old venture scale, or integrating the technology through an intrapreneur at a large corporation.

-Kolbe’s team developed a business plan for a pharmaceutical startup specializing in oil-free lubricants licensed from NASA.
+Kolbe’s team developed a business plan for a chemical application startup specializing in oil-free lubricants licensed from NASA.
 During the team’s final presentation, Kolbe highlighted that the global market for oil-based lubricants is valued at $167 billion, yet most fail under extreme temperatures.
 In contrast, this new technology overcomes that limitation by applying a lubrication coating directly to parts using plasma spray coating or metallurgy.

 The NaVision technology is an AI-powered indoor navigation system for smart glasses, using a built-in camera to capture real-time images, which AI interprets to provide instant audio guidance via a connected phone or earbuds, enabling hands-free navigation for visually impaired users, Pape said.